Enter Espoo's Marketing Data File

-Data in the marketing data file shall be acquired or collected from the data subject itself through the marketing relationship, from Espoo Marketing Oy’s website (contact forms, downloads of material, newsletter order forms), through registration for the events organised by Espoo Marketing Oy and third parties, and from publicly available Internet sources and other possible public sources.
+Data in the marketing data file shall be acquired or collected from the data subject itself through the marketing relationship, from Enter Espoo Oy’s website (contact forms, downloads of material, newsletter order forms), through registration for the events organised by Enter Espoo Oy and third parties, and from publicly available Internet sources and other possible public sources.
 Personal data may also be collected, saved and updated from the data files of a data controller providing an address, updating or other similar service.

 7. Disclosure of personal data

 According to regulations, personal data may not be released to a third party.
-Espoo Marketing Oy may, however, hand over data in a manner permitted by legislation to, for example, its partners for marketing purposes, unless the data subject has refused such handing over of its data.
+Enter Espoo Oy may, however, hand over data in a manner permitted by legislation to, for example, its partners for marketing purposes, unless the data subject has refused such handing over of its data.
 Data may also be handed over in cases where it is considered that a third party can offer special information or benefit to a company represented by a person in the data file.